-1. When selecting samples or dividing into treatment groups, be very careful in randomizing according to the requirements of the method of analysis to be used.

-- Remember that "random" is not the same as "haphazard"! - Be careful to check the precise randomizing assumptions of the study design/method of analysis you plan to use. - For example, there are many types of ANOVA analyses, each with its own requirements for study design, including randomization.

-2. Sometimes (not too often) model assumptions can be justified plausibly by well-established facts, mathematical theorems, or theory that's well supported by sound empirical evidence.

-- Here, "well established" means well established by sound empirical evidence and/or sound mathematical reasoning. - This is not the same as "well accepted," since sometimes things may be well accepted without sound evidence or reasoning. - · More below.
+- 1. When selecting samples or dividing into treatment groups, be very careful in randomizing according to the requirements of the method of analysis to be used. - Remember that "random" is not the same as "haphazard"! - Be careful to check the precise randomizing assumptions of the study design/method of analysis you plan to use. - For example, there are many types of ANOVA analyses, each with its own requirements for study design, including randomization. - 2.
+Sometimes (but not very often!) model assumptions can be justified plausibly by well-established facts, mathematical theorems, or theory that's well supported by sound empirical evidence. - Here, "well established" means well established by sound empirical evidence and/or sound mathematical reasoning. - This is not the same as "well accepted," since sometimes things may be well accepted without sound evidence or reasoning. - · More in Appendix

-3. Sometimes a rough idea of whether or not model assumptions might fit can be obtained by plotting the data or residuals obtained from a tentative use of the model.

-- Unfortunately, these methods are typically better at telling you when the model assumption does not fit than when it does. - Some examples, guidelines, and cautions below. - But always remember "The Big Picture":
+- 3. Sometimes a rough idea of whether or not model assumptions might fit can be obtained by plotting the data or residuals obtained from a tentative use of the model. - Unfortunately, these methods are typically better at telling you when the model assumption does not fit than when it does. - Some examples, guidelines, and cautions are in the Appendix. - But always remember "The Big Picture":